leomrocha/minibrain/ReadingList.md

     The loss is very similar to ours, except we use the whole support set S instead of pair-wise comparisons which is more amenable to one-shot learning. "

+And here is where my NeuralDB main concept intervenes (check Large Memory Layers with Product Keys:

+    "An obvious drawback of our model is the fact that, as the support set S grows in size, the computation for each gradient update becomes more expensive.
+Although there are sparse and sampling-based methods to alleviate this, much of our future efforts will concentrate around this limitation. "

 ### Towards deep learning with segregated dendrites